-- Whenever possible the key person or back up key person always greets young children.
-This ensures that young children are received into the setting by a familiar and trusted adult. - The key person who greets the child marks their presence and time of arrival in the register. - If a child who is expected fails to arrive, this is recorded on the child's personal file and the setting manager is immediately notified so that they can contact the child's parents to find out why the child is absent following procedure 09.2 Absence. - If the member of staff receiving the child is not the key person, the member of staff will hand over the information shared by the parents to the key person when they arrive.
+- The child is greeted at the front door by staff, parents are not to enter unless prior arrangements have been made. - Independence is promoted and the children are encouraged to carry their own bags and hang them, along with their coat, on their own peg. - If a child who is expected fails to arrive, this is recorded on the child's personal file and the setting manager is immediately notified so that they can contact the child's parents to find out why the child is absent following procedure 09.2 Absence. - The child is signed in on the register.
+If the arrival time is more than 15 minutes later than the session start time, the arrival time is recorded. - Always ensure that the parents say goodbye to their child and say when they are coming back, such as 'after tea', rather than just 'later'. - The member of staff receiving the child is not the key person, the member of staff will hand over the information shared by the parents to the key person and room leader when they arrive.